 ROKU STREAMING STICK

-The Roku Streaming Stick is similar to a flash drive in design and size and is able to plug into your TV’s HDMI port.
-Through Roku, you can subscribe to any of the thousands of streaming video channels, including channels that are free and subscription based.
-Because it is so small you hide it behind your TV but also can carry it with you while you travel.
+The Roku Streaming Stick is similar to a flash drive in design and size.
+It is able to plug into your TV’s HDMI port.
+Through Roku, you can subscribe to any of the thousands of streaming video channels.
+Including, channels that are free and subscription based.
+It is so small you hide it behind your TV but also can carry it with you while you travel.
 So you don’t miss out on your favorite movies or shows!